18 quilt blocks that are inspired by the sea

 The blocks in our final instalment are inspired by nautical alphabet flags.

 Meet the designer

 After completing a degree in fashion and textiles, Janet worked as a freelance designer for many years.
 Janet also creates lively designs for quilts and stitcheries that combine her unique joint appliqué templates and free-motion drawing technique.
 As an experienced speaker and teacher, Janet regularly host talks and workshops focusing on the design process and creative techniques.
 She’s also written five books, including Freya and Fred, Hearty Good Wishes, A Field Guide, Home Quilt Home and The Wordsmith.
-You can get in touch with Janet by emailing her at: email@example.com and see more of her work at www.janetclare.co.uk or in instagram @Janeteclare
+You can get in touch with Janet by emailing her at: firstname.lastname@example.org and see more of her work atwww.janetclare.co.uk or on instagram @Janeteclare